pilarcode/pilarcode/README.md

 ### Hi there 👋
-I’m currently working on GenAI projects and learning how to deploy them on production!
+I’m currently working on GenAI projects to generate code!